About the Friends of Glastonbury Rowing, Inc.

 In November of 2001, Jeff Carstens founded Friends of Glastonbury Rowing Incorporated (FOGRI) for the purpose of supporting the GHS Crew Program.
 This non-profit organization operates exclusively for charitable and educational purposes within the definition of section 501(c) 3 of the Internal Revenue Code.
 Over the years FOGRI has donated tens of thousands of dollars towards the purchase of crew shells, oars, storage racks, coaches salaries, launch boats and engines as well as other equipment and fees necessary for operating a crew program with safety as its first priority.

 FOGRI continues to work within our community in many different ways to support the GHS crew team and the sport of rowing.
 We hold many fundraisers including the Ergathon, River Run, Pulling for Pink, Haunted Corn Maze, and Flamingo Flocking.
 We are heavily invested in creating opportunities for community access to the CT River and are working closely with many town agencies on the latest phase of the Riverfront Park project.
-This will include a community boat house which will be the new home of GHS Crew as well as provide opportunities for the public to have river access for recreational purposes.
-We have joined in the planning and directional process of the boathouse and will assist the funding of it through a capital campaign.
+The park was dedicated September 27, 2014, and completes the town's reconnection to the CT River.
+The boathouse provides a state of the art and safe and secure home for the athletes and their equipment.
+For our residents, it provides recreational opportunities on and off the water.
+FOGRI and its capital campaign committee are proud to have reached their fundraising goal of $250,000 as of Sept.
+2014, just nine months after they started!

 We are very proud of our history and look forward to enabling the crew team to grow and diversify while enabling the public to learn more about this great sport.
 We are grateful to Jeff and Dale Carstens for the vision, dedication and creativity in making the sport of crew a reality at GHS and thankful to the countless contributors who donate to our organization and help us achieve our goals within our community.